sst/guide/_chapters/test-the-apis.md

 --method='POST' \
 --body='{"content":"hello world","attachment":"hello.jpg"}'
 ```

+While this might look intimidating, just keep in mind that behind the scenes all we are doing is generating some security headers before making a basic HTTP request.
+You'll see more of this process when we connect our React.js app to our API backend.

-For Windows users (the space between each command is very important):
+If you are on Windows, use the command below.
+The space between each option is very important.

 ``` bash
 apig-test --username admin@example.com --password Passw0rd! --user-pool-id YOUR_COGNITO_USER_POOL_ID --app-client-id YOUR_COGNITO_APP_CLIENT_ID --cognito-region YOUR_COGNITO_REGION --identity-pool-id YOUR_IDENTITY_POOL_ID --invoke-url YOUR_API_GATEWAY_URL --api-gateway-region YOUR_API_GATEWAY_REGION --path-template notes --method POST --body "{\"content\":\"hello world\",\"attachment\":\"hello.jpg\"}"
 ```

-While this might look intimidating, just keep in mind that behind the scenes all we are doing is generating some security headers before making a basic HTTP request.
-You'll see more of this process when we connect our React.js app to our API backend.

 If the command is successful, the response will look similar to this.